 Do The Pros Outweigh The Cons?
 Our Perspective.

 No matter how effective a treatment method is, it will always have its pros and cons.
 So, you should be sure that the treatment you choose doesn’t have any downsides that are a deal-breaker.
 Invisalign completely changed the orthodontic industry, and it’s the leading clear aligner brand for good reason.
 However, like any other dental treatment, it does have drawbacks.

 1. Invisalign treatment is expensive.

 There is no “one size fits all” price for Invisalign.
 More severe or complex cases require more time and aligners to correct.
 Your dentist’s time and supplies cost money, so your exact treatment cost will depend on the severity of your case.
 The cost of treatment may also vary by region, with treatment costing more in a larger city than it would in a more rural area.

-However, Invisalign’s average price is about $4,000 – $5,000.
+Invisalign’s average price is about $5,000.
 Most people don’t have thousands of dollars lying around, and most insurance companies don’t provide full coverage, so dentists typically offer financing plans.
 However, these plans usually require a credit check or a hefty down payment.